How Vitamin D Can Help Fight The Flu in Colorado Springs

 How does Vitamin D work its magic?
 Vitamin D offers protection against the Cold & Flu by increasing the antimicrobial peptides in the lungs, researchers contend.
 A recent study found that T cells need sufficient amounts of Vitamin D to activate.
 When a T cell detects foreign invaders like the flu virus, it will send signals to the Vitamin D Receptor gene, also known as the VDR gene.
 The VDR gene then produces a protein that binds Vitamin D in the T cell.
 A protein known as PLC gamma 1 is then produced, which allows the T cell to fight the infection.
 The reason why the flu vaccine can be so ineffective against influenza is that it does nothing to address the underlying problem many people face—Vitamin D deficiency.

 If you’re wanting to head off the flu this year, Elevation Hydration in Colorado Springs has you covered with injections of Vitamin D3 for as little as 25 dollars, or you can get some Vitamin D3 in the Immune Tune, which includes Vitamin C, Zinc, and Glutathione.
-There are too many awesome winter activities in Colorado to get the Cold or Flu, stay healthy and make sure you’re getting enough Vitamin D. Your body will thank you!
+There are too many awesome winter activities in Colorado to get the Cold or Flu, stay healthy and make sure you’re getting enough Vitamin D. Call us to book an appointment, your body will thank you!